Board support package: History

 The term BSP has been in use since 1981 when Hunter & Ready, the developers of the Versatile Real-Time Executive (VRTX), first coined the term to describe the hardware-dependent software needed to run VRTX on a specific hardware platform.
 Since the 1980s, it has been in wide use throughout the industry.
 Virtually all RTOS providers now use the term BSP.

+In modern systems, the term has been extended to refer to packages that only deal with one processor, not the whole motherboard.

 Example

 The Wind River Systems board support package for the ARM Integrator 920T single-board computer contains, among other things, these elements: